In West Philadelphia, I was born and raised.

 I started presenting cooking classes with Dad at a young age and presented my first solo cooking class a few months after my 12th birthday at Tasting Australia.

-As much as I love my parents, my brother, his partner and my four beautiful nephews, my uncles and aunts, my cousins... and my whole entire wonderful family (we're Italian / Croatian - there's hundreds of us), I made the decision to move to Canberra when I was 16.
+As much as I love my parents, my brother, my two legendary nephews, my uncles and aunts, my cousins... and my whole entire wonderful family (we're Italian / Croatian - there's hundreds of us), I made the decision to move to Canberra when I was 16.
 I was ready for a change of scene.

 I fell in love with Canberra the minute I moved here.
 This place is a perfect combination of big city and small town.
 I love the open spaces, the people and the buzz of politics - I am SUCH a political nerd!

 When I first arrived in Canberra, I scored a job working for the federal government.
-It's a bit crazy to think I moved from private enterprise to federal government, and it was a real culture shock - but an awesome learning experience.
-I had THE BEST job federal government has to offer: I got to teach the most adorable children (excluding my nephews, of course) how to swim and potentially save themselves and someone else if they ever got into trouble.
+It was a real culture shock moving from private enterprise to public service but an awesome learning experience.
+I had THE BEST job federal government has to offer: I got to teach the most adorable children how to swim and potentially save themselves and someone else if they ever got into trouble.
 I coordinated the swim program at the Australian Institute of Sport for three years where I managed a team of between 60 and 80 staff.
 I am so proud of the positive changes I made to the program and was incredibly humbled by being recognised through receiving the Australian Public Service Achievement Medal.
+While I was there, we developed our program into the best program in the country...
+LITERALLY.
+We won an award for Swim School of the Year.

 As much as I adored my job at the Swim School, in June 2015, I knew it was time to move on.
 I resigned from my position and took up an opportunity in New York City to work alongside the United Nations in the launch of their 17 Global Goals for Sustainable Development.